Standard Licenses

 </content>

-Below is an example RSL license that references the Creative Commons standard licensing terms.
+Below is an RSL license that references the Creative Commons standard license terms.

 <rsl xmlns="https://rslstandard.org/rsl">